LearnCobol/SQLiteCobol/README.md

 # SQLiteCobol
-SQLite database for Cobol with patches
+SQLite database for OpenCobol with patches